Glendale Motorcycle Accident Lawyers

 The significance of motorcycle accident injuries continuously varies by case.
 Therefore, some people will deal with their injuries for only a few days, while others might experience years of recovery.

-While statistics show that motorcycles make up only 3 percent of all registered vehicles in the United States and 0.6 percent of all vehicle miles traveled, motorcyclists still account for 14 percent of all traffic fatalities, 18 percent of all occupant fatalities, and 4 percent of all occupant injuries.
+While statistics show that motorcycles make up only 3% of all registered vehicles in the United States and 0.7% of all vehicle miles traveled, motorcyclists still account for 14.6% of all traffic fatalities and 3.5% of all injuries in 2022.

 Frequent injuries motorcyclists suffer in Glendale motorcycle accidents include the following: